Your money-making expert. Financial journalist, TV and radio personality.

 Don’t limit your searches because of geography!
 Yes it’s a nuisance to spend half an hour or more in the train or in the car, but the more flexible you are, the more jobs you can access.

 It’s easy to feel down when you’ve sent out hundreds of applications and got nowhere.
 Remember, persistence wins the prize and we tend to get in life what we expect.
 Expect the best and you’re likely to get it.
 However, keep an open mind too.
 If you’re getting rejected all the time it could be that your CV, your application letter or your interview approach need work.
 Go through these with friends and/or professionals and get their feedback.

 There’s no harm in asking for feedback as to why you were rejected either.
-Don’t be pushy – many employers might be too busy or have too many applications to reply – but some will probably give you feedback, which is always useful.
+Don’t be pushy, many employers might be too busy or have too many applications to reply or provide it.
+But some will probably give you feedback, which is always useful.

-Hey, it’s business.
+Remember it’s just business.
 Not everyone can get that job.
-Pretty much everyone’s been rejected for a job at some time.
-The more you can brush off rejection (of any kind), the quicker you will get on in life and the happier you will be generally.
+Everyone’s been rejected for a job at some time.
+The more you can brush off rejection, the quicker you will be able get back on the horse.

 It’s far too easy to give up, particularly if you live in an area where there’s lots of unemployment or you are friends with other people who have given up hope.
 You must refuse to accept defeat.
-Keep going – it’s the ones who persist, persist and persist who win in the end.
+Keep going, it’s those who persist that win in the end.